learning-layers/SocialSemanticServer/README.md

 * link Javascript projects `JSUtilities`, `SSClientInterfaceGlobals` and `SSSClientInterfaceREST` in your application to have access to SSS server-side operations via its REST interface

 ## SSS plain REST API access
-* access the REST API via POST requests call `http://your-sss-host:your-port/ss-adapter-rest/rest/SSAdapterRest/yourOp/`
+* access the REST APIs via POST requests to `http://{your-sss-host}:{your-port}/ss-adapter-rest/{API}/{yourOp}/`
- * `your-sss-host` represents the host running the REST API
+ * `your-sss-host` and `your-port` represents the host and port running the REST APIs
+ * `API` stands for the name of the REST API to be targeted:
+  * `SSAdapterRest` for all rest operations except for file handling
+  * `SSAdapterRESTFile` for rest operations dealing with files not using any multipart form parameters as input
+  * `SSAdapterRESTFileDownload` for rest operations dealing with file downloading
+  * `SSAdapterRESTFileUpload` for rest operations dealing with file uploading
+  * `SSAdapterRESTFileReplace` for rest operations dealing with file replacing
- * `yourOp` represents one operation out of the ones provided by SSS (see client-side project)
+ * `yourOp` represents the operation out of the ones provided by SSS (see client-side project and / or server-side REST API documentation accessible via `http://{your-sss-host}:{your-port}/ss-adapter-rest/swagger/document.html`)
 * generally JSON strings are expected as input (mime type `application/json`)
 * return values are JSON strings (except for, e.g. file downloading), e.g. `{"op":"collWithEntries", "error":false, "errorMsg":null, "opValue":{"author":"http://dt.ll/user/hugo/",...}}")`
 * additionally, all properties/variables returned by any API call will contain a JSON-LD description
-* following key-value pairs are returned (except for non-JSON returns) normally
+* following key-value pairs are returned (except for non-JSON returns) normally beside the actual return value described in the server-side REST API documentation
  * `op` the operation returning the result
  * `"opValue"` opValue will always be replaced by the op value provided for the op parameter and contains the actual result for the API request - the value of the operation's return
  * `error` whether an error occured server-side